kris-classes/crypto/README.md

 I also installed gmpy2 to play with large prime numbers, finding next prime after a very big large num. https://pypi.org/project/gmpy2/

+Lavinia Tuitahi

+I've used freecodecamp in the past for web development and now use it again for Python learning and just repetition of basic concepts. https://www.freecodecamp.org/learn/scientific-computing-with-python/